OpenEvalProject/evals/manuscripts/elife-48308/v1/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/48308/elife-48308-fig1-v1.jpg)

 **Figure 1.:** (A) Schematic of the transcriptional/translational negative feedback loop that drives rhythmic expression and activity of the four core circadian regulators: Period (Per), Timeless (Tim), Clock (Clk), and Cycle (Cyc).
 (B) Diagram of CRISPR-Cas9 mediated DNA damage and repair pathways.
-(C) Diagram of plasmid (pCFD6, adapted from Port and Bullock, 2016) used to generate UAS-sgRNA transgenic flies.
-4xD.m. = Drosophila melanogaster.
+(C) Diagram of plasmid (pCFD6, adapted from Port and Bullock, 2016) used to generate UAS-sgRNA4x transgenic flies.
+D.m. = Drosophila melanogaster.
 O.s. = Oryza sativa, Asian rice.
-(D) Diagram showing sgRNA target sites for acp98AB (acp, gray), period (per, orange), and timeless (tim, blue), numbered in order of 5’−3’ position in the respective UAS-sgRNA construct.
-Arrows = exons; shaded rectangles = promoters and UTRs. *4xtim sgRNA one has a single base pair deletion in the Cas9-binding scaffold region (see Materials and methods).
+(D) Diagram showing sgRNA target sites for acp98AB (acp, gray), period (per, orange), and timeless (tim, blue), numbered in order of 5’−3’ position in the respective UAS-sgRNA4x construct.
+Arrows = exons; shaded rectangles = promoters and UTRs. *tim sgRNA one has a single base pair deletion in the Cas9-binding scaffold region (see Materials and methods).
 (E) Diagram of ~150 clock neurons organized into the following anatomical and functional clusters in the Drosophila brain: dorsal neurons (DN1, DN2, DN3), lateral posterior neurons (LPN), dorsal lateral neurons (LNd), and small and large ventral lateral neurons (s-LNv, 5th s-LNv, l-LNv).

 In Drosophila, ~150 neurons in the brain have molecular clocks and control circadian locomotor activity (Figure 1E) (Top and Young, 2018).
 These clock neurons cluster in eight subgroups defined by their anatomical locations: small and large ventral lateral neurons (s-LNvs and l-LNvs), the 5th s-LNv, dorsal lateral neurons (LNds), lateral posterior neurons (LPNs), and three separate clusters of dorsal neurons (DN1s, DN2s, and DN3s) (Figure 1E).
 Cell ablation and cell-specific rescue experiments identified two sets of clock neurons that control circadian locomotor activity: Pdf+ s-LNvs comprise the ‘morning oscillator’ and control the morning peak of activity, while the 5th s-LNv and LNds comprise the ‘evening oscillator’ and control the evening peak of activity (Stoleru et al., 2004; Grima et al., 2004; Yao et al., 2016).
 In the classic paradigm of circadian neuronal circuitry, the morning oscillator neurons are thought to be master regulatory neurons that synchronize molecular clocks in other neurons via rhythmic release of the neuropeptide Pigment-dispersing factor (Pdf) (Top and Young, 2018; Renn et al., 1999; Helfrich-Förster, 1995; Fernández et al., 2008; Shafer et al., 2008).
 However, a subset of Pdf mutants (~25%) were reported to retain rhythmic activity with a shortened period (Grima et al., 2004) and more recent experiments involving cell-specific expression of period-lengthening and shortening genes have suggested that circadian neurons interact through a complex network, rather than a hierarchy, to regulate circadian behavior (Yao et al., 2016; Yao and Shafer, 2014).
 The precise role of molecular clock components in these circadian-regulatory neurons remained unclear.